MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-resource-organization.md

 ---
-title: Resource organization for data management and analytics on Azure
+title: Resource organization for enterprise-scale data management and analytics on Azure
 description: Learn how this enterprise-scale scenario can improve management group and subscription organization of data management and analytics.
 author: BrianBlanchard
 ms.author: brblanch